Hi, I’m Adriel.

 Adriel

 www.adrielbooker.com for articles, resources, and details regarding speaking; or @adrielbooker if you’re looking for me on social media.
-You can find some of my story as well as a professional bio here.
+Of course you can always message me from here, too:

 Books: